leleliu008/ndk-pkg/README.md

 ## ndk-pkg offical formula repository

-ndk-pkg offical formula repository's url: <https://github.com/leleliu008/ndk-pkg-formula-repository-offical-core>
+ndk-pkg offical formula repository is hosted at <https://github.com/leleliu008/ndk-pkg-formula-repository-offical-core>

 ndk-pkg offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `ndk-pkg update` command.